 Choosing between Anonymous, Semi-Known and Known Egg Donation

 Making the choice to use an egg donor to grow your family is a big decision.
 We understand that it can sometimes be an emotional time for intended parents and can feel overwhelming.
 For other intended parents, this is a time of great excitement and perhaps a bit of confusion.
+Similarly, if you are considering becoming an egg donor, it’s important to understand the different types of donation so you make the choices that are most comfortable for you, and you are matched with similarly-minded parents.
 To help get you started, let’s take a look at the three types of egg donors.

 Anonymous Egg Donors

 Truly anonymous egg donations are becoming quite rare.
 In this set up you would most likely be working with an egg bank.
 You would know very little about the woman whose eggs you’d be purchasing.
 You may receive a handwritten note and potentially childhood photos, but that would be it.
 There would be no option for meeting, and your future children would not have the ability to meet their biological mother in the future.

 Semi-Known Egg Donors

 A semi-known donor relationship is one where one party will have information about the other, but this information trade is not reciprocal.
 This is typically the case when working with an egg donation agency.
 As an intended parent, you will be supplied with a plethora of information about your egg donor, often including photos of her from childhood through adulthood, her medical records, and in some cases, even a video where she explains her motives for considering egg donation.
 Conversely, this egg donor will not be given any information about you or your family.
 In many cases, the donors will not want any children born as a result of their donation to be able to contact them in the future.

 This method allows you a closer look into the life of your egg donor and gives you a glimpse at personality habits and visual traits that could be passed on to your child.

 Known Egg Donors